nodejs/node/doc/api/esm.md

-A variant of this approach not requiring `--experimental-conditional-exports` for consumers could be to add an export, e.g. `"./module"`, to point to an all-ES module-syntax version the package.
+A variant of this approach not requiring `--experimental-conditional-exports` for consumers could be to add an export, e.g. `"./module"`, to point to an all-ES module-syntax version of the package.
 This could be used via `import 'pkg/module'` by users who are certain that the CommonJS version will not be loaded anywhere in the application, such as by dependencies; or if the CommonJS version can be loaded but doesn’t affect the ES module version (for example,